cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 **Derived From:** [cloudify.nodes.Root]({{< relref "blueprints/built-in-types.md" >}})

 A GCP InstanceGroup.
 This is used to configure failover systems.
-InstanceGroups can be configured to scale automatically based on load, and will replace failing Instances with freashly started ones.
+InstanceGroups can be configured to scale automatically based on load, and will replace failing instances with freshly-started ones.

 **Properties:**

   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
   * `additional_settings`
-    Additional setting for instance group
+    Additional setting for the instance group.

     *default:* {}
   * `use_external_resource`
-    Indicate whether the resource exists and use existing (true) or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and should be used (`true`), or if Cloudify should create a new resource (`false`).

     *type:* boolean
     *default:* False
   * `name`
     Optional instance name.
-By default it will be instance group id.
+By default it will be instance group ID.

     *type:* string
     *default:*